WebexCC/webexcc.github.io/_pages/Evaluate.md

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/custom-variable-as-output.png" height="300" />

-I felt the best way to show you that the custom variable was actually modified, that I would show you the node execution in the debugger.
+I felt the best way to show you that the custom variable was actually modified, would be to show you the node execution in the debugger:

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/custom-variable-as-output-debug.png" height="300" />